jmcmeen/learn-huggingface/README.md

 **Happy Learning! 🚀**

-*Remember: The best way to learn is by doing.
+*The best way to learn is by doing.
 Start with the basics and gradually work your way up to more complex topics.*